HiveHicks/HHUnitConverter/README.md

 ### CocoaPods

 You can install `HHUnitConverter` using CocoaPods.
-Just add the following like to your Podfile:
+Just add the following line to your Podfile:

     pod 'HHUnitConverter'